dburriss/dburriss.github.io/_posts/2018-10-13-functional-modeling.md

 ![Allocation functional structure](/img/posts/2018/functional-structure.jpg)

 This was a very simplified view of the components involved for calculating the amounts to be allocated to an agreement due to sales or inbound orders.
 It also still shows the structural components involved.
-As an exercise I mapped out the calls that are made while completing a use-cae.
+As an exercise I mapped out the calls that are made while completing a use-case.
 This style is borrowed from Simon Brown's [C4 Model](https://c4model.com) but with a focus on function rather than structure.

 ![Allocation functional structure](/img/posts/2018/functional-model.jpg)